FusionFormer: A Multi-sensory Fusion in Bird's-Eye-View and Temporal Consistent Transformer for 3D Object Detection: Experiments

 \subsection{Ablation Study}

-In this section, we investigate the influence of each module on the performance of our proposed multimodal temporal fusion model for 3D detection.
-Our baseline model adopts r50 as the backbone for the image branch, with an input resolution of 800x320 for the image and a voxel size of 0.1m for the point cloud branch, outputting a 150x150 BEV feature.
-It is noteworthy that, with the exception of the temporal fusion section, all other experiments presented in this section are based on single frame.
+In this section, we investigate the influence of each module on the performance of our proposed multi-modal fusion model for 3D detection.
+We adopted ResNet-50~\citep{he2016deep} as the backbone for the image branch, with an input resolution of $800{\times}320$ for the image and a voxel size of $0.1m$ for the point cloud branch, outputting $150{\times}150$ BEV features.
+It is noteworthy that, all the experiments presented in this section were based on single frame without incorporating temporal fusion techniques.
+The models were trained for 24 epochs without utilizing the CBGS~\citep{zhu2019class} strategy.

+\paragraph{LiDAR Features.} In order to evaluate the impact of fusing voxel features from point cloud, we conducted experiments by comparing the model's performance with LiDAR features using BEV and voxel representations.
+Table \ref{tbl7} presents the results of all models.
+In contrast to inputting LiDAR features in the form of BEV, the use of voxel input format leads to superior model performance.
+Notably, the prediction errors for object center location and orientation are significantly reduced.
+This may be attributed to the preservation of more object structural information of the Z-axis in the voxel format, resulting in more accurate detection outcomes.

 \end{minipage}